So you went and got your self ordained online…and you’re about to officiate your first wedding.

 Master the proper way to set up and cut the cake.

 By this I mean, learn how to line the couple up for the cake cutting, how to hold the cake knife and give the couple instructions on how to cut it.
 Very few wedding planners or staff members know how to do this properly and probably hate doing it anyway.
 So take this part over – the photographer will be grateful and you will rule the day.

 Here’s a decent wedding cake guide for how to do it.

 d.
 How to Serve Champagne

 This is not a NASCAR race or locker room where champagne is sprayed on everyone in attendance.
 This is a wedding.
 Champagne is supposed to be properly uncorked and served.
 Some Champagne Cork Popping help.

 If you follow the advice I’ve discussed, officiating your first wedding will be exhilarating.
 When it’s finished you’ll be like a junkie seeking out your next score.

 Quite frankly, I am afraid of how good you are going to be.

-By adding a few of the items from this list to your preparation, you will be better than 95% of the ministers, officiants, priests alive.
+So please trust me and the process, by adding a few of the items from this list to your preparation, you will be better than 95% of the ministers, officiants, priests alive.
 Master all of them and you will be one of the most sought after officiants in the world.